 Access limited to the Virginia Beach Courthouse

-The Virginia Beach Courthouse is operating under the Judicial Emergency order issued by the Supreme Court of Virginia through June 7 and the building remains closed to general public access.
-Only the essential proceedings listed in the attached court orders are taking place.
+The Virginia Beach Courthouse is operating under the Judicial Emergency order issued by the Supreme Court of Virginia through July 19 and the building remains closed to general public access.
+Only the essential proceedings listed in the attached court orders (on the right hand side of the page) are taking place.
 All others have been continued.

 The following individuals ONLY will be allowed into the Virginia Beach Courthouse during the duration of the closure:

 • Essential parties – such as attorneys, witnesses and defendants – to the hearings listed in the attached court orders; those hearings include but are not limited to “quarantine or isolation matters, criminal arraignments, bail reviews” and “civil commitment hearings”;